ljufa/rsplayer/docs/architecture.md

   Android), picks a free port, exports `PORT`/`RSPLAYER_DESKTOP`, and runs `rsplayer::run_backend` as a tokio task while the webview shows `loading.html` until the port opens, then loads `http://localhost:<port>`.
+- Desktop only: `tray` adds a system tray icon (Show, Previous, Play/Pause, Next, Quit).
+While `desktop_settings.close_to_tray` is on and the tray was created, the close request hides the window instead of shutting the backend down; the server mirrors the setting into `rsplayer::close_to_tray()` at startup and on every settings save.
+  Tray creation is guarded with `catch_unwind` because libappindicator panics when its library is missing on Linux. `tauri-plugin-single-instance` runs before `setup`, which is where the desktop backend is started, so a second launch shows the running window and exits before it can open the same database.
+- Linux only, with `desktop_settings.custom_titlebar` on (the default): the window is undecorated and the web UI's nav bar is the title bar.
+An initialization script defines `window.__RSPLAYER_WINDOW__` (minimize / toggle maximize / close / `setDecorations` through Tauri's window commands); the UI shows its window buttons and marks the nav `data-tauri-drag-region` only when that object exists and the setting is on, so browsers and the other platforms are unaffected.
+The window starts undecorated and applies the saved setting (`rsplayer::custom_titlebar()`) once the backend port is open; toggling it in Settings switches the decorations live. `capabilities/titlebar.json` grants just those window permissions to the `http://localhost` origin the UI is served from; tao provides edge resizing for undecorated windows.
 - `run_backend` is idempotent about process-global setup (crypto provider, logger) because "Restart RSPlayer" relaunches the executable on desktop but restarts the backend **in-process** on Android.